gnewton/k22_posters/README.md

 # k22_posters
-Raw postscript posters featuring the Klingon K-22 "Bird of Prey"
+Raw Postscript posters featuring the Klingon K-22 "Bird of Prey"

+All posters written in raw Postscript without any other tools.

+K-22 outline used in all posters converted to Postscript by eye.

 ## Klingon Spaceways